idindrakusuma/my-awesome-tools/README.md

 ## Text Editor

-Untuk text editor, saya menggunakan **Visual Studio Code** atau **vscode**.
-Berikut beberapa alasan mengapa menggunakan visual studio code.
+For text editors, I use ** Visual Studio Code ** or ** vscode **.
+Here are some reasons why I use visual studio code.

-- Gratis dan open source!
+- Free and open source!
-- Tersedia banyak _plugins_ yang selalu diupdate.
+- There are lots of Plugins that are always being updated
-- Tersedia banyak _theme_ dan sangat ringan!
+- There are many themes Available!

 Download disini: https://code.visualstudio.com/
 Link Github: https://github.com/Microsoft/vscode